- Average saving: $4,104

-There are four different trim grades for the Polo: Trendline, Comfortline, Style and GTI.
+There are 4 different trim grades for the Polo: Trendline, Comfortline, Style and GTI.

-The Trendline Polos have a 1.0-litre TSI petrol engine.
-Model highlights include 15-inch steel wheels, Front Assist with city emergency brake and pedestrian monitoring, driver-fatigue detection, low tyre pressure indicator, multi-function display (MFD Plus), a leather multi-function steering wheel, an eight-inch infotainment screen, App-Connect (compatible with iOS and Android), Bluetooth phone connectivity, a rear-view camera, cruise control, air-conditioning, height-adjustable front seats, power windows plus heated and power-adjustable exterior mirrors.
-Buyers can pick between a five-speed manual gearbox and one of VW's seven-speed DSG automatic transmissions.
+The Trendline Polos have a 1.0-litre TSI petrol.
+Key highlights include 15-inch steel rims (with wheel covers), Front Assist with pedestrian monitoring, driver-fatigue detection system, low tyre pressure indicator, Multi-Function Display (MFD Plus), a leather multi-function steering wheel, an 8-inch composition media infotainment screen, App-Connect – 2 x USB-C (Apple CarPlay & Android Auto), Bluetooth® phone connectivity (with audio streaming), a rear-view camera (with static guidelines), cruise control (with a speed limiter), air-conditioning, height-adjustable front seats, electric windows plus heated and adjustable exterior mirrors.
+Buyers can pick between a 5-speed manual gearbox or one of VW's 7-speed DSG automatic transmissions.

-Building on Trendline's spec, the Comfortline receives 15-inch alloys, automatic headlights, rain-sensing wipers, auto-dimming rear-view mirrors, front centre armrest, Comfort cloth upholstery and two rear USB ports.
+Based on the VW Polo Trendline spec, the Comfortline has 15-inch alloy wheels, auto headlamps, rain-detecting wipers, auto dim rear-view mirrors, front centre armrest, comfort cloth upholstery and 2 rear USB-C ports.

-For those who want something that's fun to drive, the GTI has a 2.0-litre petrol and a six-speed DSG.
-Underlining its performance leanings, VW installs 17-inch alloys, Sport Select suspension, an extended electronic differential lock (XDL), GTI-specific body pieces, front fog lights, dual chrome exhaust tailpipes, Clark sport cloth upholstery, sport front seats, Velvet Red matte decorative inserts, gearshift paddles, alarm system, aluminium pedals, dual-zone climate control, LED interior lights, LED tail-lights, keyless entry/ignition and power-folding mirrors.
+For those who want something that's thrilling, powerful and yet compact to drive, the GTI ticks all those boxes.
+The GTI has a 147kW, 320Nm 2.0-litre petrol and a 6-speed DSG.
+Underscoring its performance specs, VW fits 17-inch alloys, Sport Select suspension, an electronic differential lock (XDL), GTI-specific bodywork, front fog lights, dual chrome exhaust tailpipes, Clark tartan sport cloth, sport front seats, gearshift paddles, security alarm, alloy pedals, dual-zone A/C climate control, LED cabin lights, LED tail lamps, keyless entry & ignition, plus power-folding mirrors.

 Click on a price to compare car loans for the Volkswagen Polo.